syncfusion-content/wpf-docs/wpf/Diagram/Stencil/Appearance.md

 | IconsOnly | Symbols will be displayed only by its icon |![IconsOnly](Stencil_images/IconsOnly.png)|
 | NamesUnderIcons | Symbols will be displayed by its icon under its name |![NamesUnderIcons](Stencil_images/NameUnderIcons.png)|

-N> `Name` property value will be displayed as tool tip of the symbols when `SymbolsDisplayMode` is IconsOnly.
+N> The `Name` property value will be displayed as tool tip of the symbols when `SymbolsDisplayMode` is set to `IconsOnly`.